nitram84/jadx-apkspy-plugin/README.md

 ### Install

-This plugin requires JADX in a version greater than 1.5.0.
+This plugin requires JADX in a version 1.5.2 or greater.
 Use the latest unstable build of JADX or latest git version if possible.

 Install using location id: `github:nitram84:jadx-apkspy-plugin`